Physical Education Intent at Alderton Junior School

 Every child at Alderton Junior School has the opportunity to take part in regular physical activity to become more physically confident and competent.
 By providing the children with a rich and varied PE education, they will develop a love and passion for sport and physical activity.
-Curriculum PE is delivered to the highest standards combining up to date teaching methods, safety and diverse content with a thoughtful approach to suit our pupils, going above and beyond the requirements of the national curriculum.
+Curriculum PE is delivered to the highest standards combining up to date teaching methods, safety and diverse content with a thoughtful approach to suit our pupils, going beyond the requirements of the national curriculum.

 Pupils have two hours of timetabled PE lessons every week covering games, dance, gymnastics, swimming, athletics and outdoor and adventurous activities.
 Students build on the development of the key skills they have developed in KS1 using the Get Set for PE Scheme.
 We encourage the children to develop and apply a broader range of skills as they start to gain a deeper understanding of strategy, teamwork, collaboration and competition.
 Pupils' healthy lifestyles and habits are a key priority and pupils also take part in daily ‘Activate’ or ‘Daily Mile’ challenges and activities.

 In year 5, all pupils take part in weekly swimming lessons at Loughton Leisure Centre in Years 3, 4 and 5.
 Catch up sessions are offered in year 6 for those who still need to reach the 25m target.